Diversity & Inclusion - Chesapeake Bay Trust Skip to main content

 • Fostering the inclusion of individuals and groups from diverse backgrounds including, but not limited to, age, gender, race, creed, ethnicity, national origin, religious beliefs, physical abilities, sexual orientation, military service, citizenship, and socioeconomic status in all of the endeavors of the Trust.

-• Expanding the dialogue between diverse communities that lead to new collaborations and identify co-benefits of environmental and community projects.
+• Expanding the dialogue between communities that lead to new collaborations and identify co-benefits of environmental and community projects.

 The grant award from the Trust’s Watershed Assistance Grant Program allowed our organization to build excitement in our community of Forest Park for green spaces.
 The residents now have the enthusiasm to become better environmental stewards.
 The process of sustaining the environmental stewardship sentiment is contingent upon many factors, not the least of which is visible investment in neighborhoods.